“Docendo discimus…By teaching, we learn.” - Seneca

 Teaching is one of my greatest joys :-)

 A collaboration between Harvard Medical School and Morehouse School of Medicine, the MAHPING Pedagogy Fellows program trains graduate students and postdocs at HMS and MSM in theoretical and applied knowledge of evidence-based, inclusive teaching practices.
-With our team of 7, we are co-creating and co-teaching a nanocourse “From Bench to Bedside: Entraining Policy to Science” in Fall 2022 at both Harvard and Morehouse.
+With our team of 7, we developed and co-taught a nanocourse “From Bench to Bedside: Entraining Policy to Science” in Fall 2022 at both Harvard and Morehouse.

 In Spring ‘22, I was the Head Teaching Fellow for GENED 1125: Artificial and Natural Intelligence (website by yours truly!).
 In this role, I developed course materials (psets, section guides, midterm reviews, etc.—from scratch), gave occasional guest lectures, and managed a teaching team of 5 TFs for a course of ~100 students.
 In S’21 and S’22 I also taught a discussion section of 15-20 students.

-I am yearly mentor for HPREP, a ten-week science enrichment and mentorship program for underserved and underrepresented high school students in the Boston area.
+I was a yearly mentor for HPREP, a ten-week science enrichment and mentorship program for underserved and underrepresented high school students in the Boston area.

 Alex Chen and I designed and taught a new January-term course for the Harvard Program in Neuroscience.
 We condensed the fundamentals of linear algebra, dynamical systems theory, and probability theory (as applied to neuroscience) into a one-month crash course.